Another reason we *must* increase the support and education we give pregnant people and new parents around feeding their babies.

 The American Academy of Pediatrics recommends exclusive breastfeeding for the first six months of life, and then continuing to breastfeed (along with introducing other foods), until the baby is at least a year old.
 Understanding just how important the role of breastfeeding in SIDS prevention is, we can expect to see even more encouragement to breastfeeding from medical providers, especially within the first two months of a baby's life.

-In order for this to happen, we must increase the support and education we give pregnant women and new mothers around breastfeeding.
+In order for this to happen, we must increase the support and education we give pregnant people and new parents around breastfeeding.

-We do a great disservice to women when we say, “Make sure you breastfeed, it’s natural!” but then don’t offer them the help they need to do it.
-Breastfeeding may be natural, but that doesn’t mean it’s easy.
+We do a great disservice to new parents when we say, “Make sure you breastfeed, it's natural!" but then don't offer them the help they need to do it.
+Breastfeeding may be natural, but that doesn't mean it's easy.

-Breastfeeding classes, lactation counselors and consultants, and feeding support groups must be easily accessible to all women.
-In addition, maternity leave, breastfeeding and pumping policies need to be updated to realistically allow women to care for their babies the way they feel best.
+Breastfeeding classes, lactation counselors and consultants, and feeding support groups must be easily accessible to all new parents.
+In addition, parental leave, breastfeeding and pumping policies need to be updated to realistically allow parents to care for their babies the way they feel best.

 To learn more about preventing SIDS, please visit healthychildren.org.